MatthewTe/velkoz_data_api/README.md

-# velkoz_data_api
+# velkoz Database API

-The front-end velkoz data library.
-It contains all the necessary APIs to extract data from the databases maintained by the velkoz data extraction library.
+The python package containing all of the APIs that are used to interact with the Velkoz Backend Database:

+- The Data API to query structured data from the database.
+- The Pipeline API to allow Airflow pipelines that write data to the database to be built.